 Read the document to make sure it meets your needs.
 Remember that if you have any questions you can easily Ask a lawyer.

-Make the paternity policy available to employees by, for example, including it in induction packs, providing it in hard copy, sending it out by email, putting it on notice boards or an intranet site, or other easily accessible company computer systems.
+Make the Paternity Policy available to employees by, for example, including it in induction packs, providing it in hard copy, sending it out by email, putting it on notice boards or an intranet site, or other easily accessible computer systems.

-A copy of the paternity policy will be stored under “My Documents” in your Rocket Lawyer account.
+Keep a copy of the Paternity Policy for your records.
+A copy will also be stored automatically in your Rocket Lawyer account ‘Dashboard’.

-When the paternity policy is amended, keep a copy of each version of it that has been in force, a record of when it was introduced and how and when each version was made available to employees.
+Whenever the Paternity Policy is amended, keep a copy of each version of it that has been in force, a record of when it was introduced and how and when each version was made available to employees.